 There will be a handful of surveys throughout the quarter, roughly every other week, that allow the teaching team to gather helpful information about you and feedback on the course.
-These are worth 1% of your grade, will generally take less than 5 minutes, and are due by Sunday at 11:59pm.
-Surveys are often called an "Exit Ticket."
+These are worth 1% of your grade, will often take less than 5 minutes, and are due by Friday at 11:59pm often as a weekly "Exit Ticket."
 The course surveys are designed to help us get to know the class as a whole and understand what is going well for you and what is not working.

-The teaching team is very open to constructive feedback as we want to foster a positive learning environment and ensure the course is effective in helping you learn, especially given this pandemic-induced, return to in-person instruction adjustment and the reduced learning that has been observed throughout the pandemic for some students.
+The teaching team is very open to constructive feedback as we want to foster a positive learning environment and ensure the course is effective in helping you learn, especially given this pandemic-induced, variable learning environment.
 Understand however, that sometimes the most successful, evidence-based teaching strategies are not necessarily those that all students enjoy from the start AND students have wildly different opinions on lecture style and preferences.
 Learning new material is seldom easy and challenging tasks are not always initially enjoyable.
 My number one priority is your learning, but I do hope you have some fun or feel some fulfillment as you grow along the way!